Cham0i/AD-DNS-troubleshooting/README.md

 A DNS server is like a phone book containing IP address Associated with each domain.
 It works weirdly (look at my CS50 notes)

-A-Records
+A-Records (Address records)
+They point a domain name to an IP

 Local DNS Cache
-When you drive home from work, you don't need turn on a navigation app to know how to get there Similarly, if a computer has previously looked up a domain for it's IP address
+When you drive home from work, you don't need turn on a navigation app to know how to get there Similarly, if a computer has previously looked up a domain for it's IP address, it can look at it's Own local history instead of searching for the IP again in DNS.

+A problem with that is that sometimes the IP address for a domain changes And the local DNS cache is still using the old IP addresS.
+In order for our computer to get the updated a record, our Cache must be cleared.
+Since we wipe the memory of ever going to a domain.
+The computer will be forced to use DNS to find the a record Instead of using its own history.

-CNAME Record
+CNAME Record (Canonical name records)
+Point a domain name to another domain name